 How long can I expect to wait for my first appointment?

 Intake appointments are booked normally with a couple of days of being requested.
 Single session therapy is offered at a variety of times.
 During the regular academic year (September – April) a two to three week wait is normal for counselling.
 The wait period is generally shorter during the summer months.
 If you are contacting us because of a current crisis (death in the family, etc.), we will make every effort to see you within 24 hours.
 Please tell our Secretary, that this is an emergency.

 Can I request a certain staff member for personal counselling?

 While all staff have areas of interest, no staff member specializes in certain areas, you can request a specific person but may have to wait longer depending on their availability.

 Will you tell me to take medications or diagnose me?

-We can not prescribe or offer advice on medications that is for your doctor to do and we highly recommend contacting Student Health at 902-420-5611 to book an appointment.
-We suggest that you speak to a physician to discuss any concerns around medications.
-We also will not diagnose you, and Student Health can assist with that as well.
+We cannot prescribe or offer advice on medications that is for you and your doctor to talk about and we highly recommend contacting Student Health at 902-420-5611 to book an appointment.
+We also will not diagnose and Student Health can assist with that as well.

 Do I really need counselling?
 Shouldn't I be able to handle my problems on my own?